 It is the policy of the Committee to consider suggestions for persons to be nominated for director that are submitted by stockholders.
 The Committee will evaluate stockholder suggestions for director nominees in the same manner as it evaluates suggestions for director nominees made by management, then-current directors or other appropriate sources.
-Stockholders suggesting persons as director nominees should send information about a proposed nominee to our Secretary at our principal executive offices as referenced above at least 120 days before the anniversary of the mailing date of the prior year's proxy statement.
-This information should be in writing and should include a signed statement by the proposed nominee that he or she is willing to serve as a director of SenesTech, a description of the proposed nominee's relationship to the stockholder and any information that the stockholder feels will fully inform the Committee about the proposed nominee and his or her qualifications.
+Stockholders suggesting persons as director nominees should send information about a proposed nominee to our Secretary at our principal executive offices as referenced above by no later than 120 days before the anniversary of the release date of the prior year's proxy statement, which date is identified in the section titled "Deadlines for Receipt of Stockholder Proposals."
+This information should be in writing and should include a signed statement by the proposed nominee that the nominee is willing to serve as a director of SenesTech, a description of the proposed nominee's relationship to the stockholder and any information that the stockholder feels will fully inform the Committee about the proposed nominee and the nominee's qualifications.
 The Committee may request further information from the proposed nominee and the stockholder making the recommendation.
 In addition, a stockholder may nominate one or more persons for election as a director at our annual meeting of stockholders if the stockholder complies with the notice, information, consent and other provisions relating to stockholder nominees contained in our Bylaws.
 Please see the section above titled "Deadlines for Receipt of Stockholder Proposals" for important information regarding stockholder proposals, including director nominations.

-Code of Conduct and Ethics
+Code of Business Conduct and Ethics

-We have adopted a Code of Business Conduct and Ethics in compliance with applicable rules of the SEC that applies to our principal executive officer, our principal financial officer and our principal accounting officer or controller, or persons performing similar functions, as well as to all members of our board of directors and all other employees.
+We have adopted a Code of Business Conduct and Ethics in compliance with applicable rules of the SEC that applies to all of our directors, officers and other employees and consultants.
 A copy of this policy is available on our website at http://senestech.investorroom.com/ on the "Documents and Policies" page under the heading "Corporate Governance," or free of charge upon written request to the attention of our Secretary, by regular mail at our principal executive offices, email to inquiries@senestech.com or fax at 928-526-0243.
-We will disclose, on our website, any amendment to, or a waiver from, a provision of our Code of Business Conduct and Ethics that applies to our principal executive officer, principal accounting officer or controller, or persons performing similar functions and that relates to any element of the Code of Business Conduct and Ethics enumerated in applicable rules of the SEC.
+We will disclose, on our website, any amendment to, or a waiver from, a provision of our Code of Business Conduct and Ethics that applies to our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions and that relates to any element of the Code of Business Conduct and Ethics enumerated in applicable rules of the SEC.
 In addition, we have adopted a policy for research misconduct, which also applies to all officers, directors and employees.